MetaphorData/connectors/docs/develop.md

 pyenv local 3.7.10
 ```

 > Note: We recommend using the latest 3.7 release to ensure maximum compatibility.
-If you're developing on an Apple Silicon Macs, please develop in a [Rosetta Terminal](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development).
+However, if you're developing on an Apple Silicon Mac, please either run in a [Rosetta Terminal](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development) or use the closest version that natively supports Apple Silicon (3.8.10 as of now).

 ## Install Poetry